lgirma/boost-forms/boost-web-forms/README.md

 * A custom method that returns an error message
 * A built-in validate method (like `notEmpty`)
 * A built-in validator generator (like `getMinLenValidator(4)`)
-* An array of any of the above
+* An array of, any of the above
 * An async server side validator, like:

 ```